Three-speed ballistic annihilation: phase transition and universality: Introduction

 Some rigorous results were already known about this three-speed ballistic annihilation model.
 First, a simple argument shows that, for sufficiently large values of $p$, static particles have positive chance to survive: if a static particle is to be annihilated, then there must be an interval containing that particle which contains at least as many moving particles as static particles at time $0$, but for $p>1/2$ there is a positive probability that no such interval exists.
 Sidoravicius and Tournier~\cite{sidoravicius-tournier} proved that static particles survive with positive probability even when $p\ge1/3$; an alternative argument was also provided by Dygert et al.~\cite{junge}.
 Furthermore, a technique to numerically improve this bound was proposed by Burdinski, Gupta and Junge~\cite{junge2}.
 Despite these results, there have been no corresponding lower bounds, and proving that almost sure annihilation occurs at any small $p$ was therefore the central open question.
 Our results not only answer this question, but show that almost sure annihilation occurs if, and only if, $p\le1/4$.

-Let us finally mention that our techniques adapt to the alternative version of the model recently introduced by Burdinski, Gupta and Junge \cite{junge2}, in which interdistances are constant and where, at triple collisions, all three particles are annihilated (cf.\ Figure~\ref{fig:configurations}, bottom).
-We in particular prove survival when $p\ge0.2406$ (improving over $p\ge 0.2870$ in~\cite{junge2}), implying that this variant does not have a phase transition at $1/4$.
+We may also mention that our techniques adapt to the alternative version of the model recently introduced by Burdinski, Gupta and Junge \cite{junge2}, in which interdistances are constant and where, at triple collisions, all three particles are annihilated (cf.\ Figure~\ref{fig:configurations}, bottom).
+We in particular prove survival when $p\ge0.2406$ (improving over $p\ge 0.2870$ in~\cite{junge2}), implying that the phase transition of this variant happens strictly below $1/4$, confirming a conjecture of~\cite{junge2}.
 Furthermore, we also provide the first upper bound for the annihilation regime, although our techniques don't suffice in this case to establish the existence of a critical probability.
+One might intuitively suspect that the critical probability, if it exists, for this model would be strictly smaller than that for our model with constant interdistances.
+The rationale is that if the two processes are coupled then the latter is equivalent to injecting an additional moving particle into the former whenever a triple collision occurs, and these extra moving particles should make it easier to destroy stationary particles.
+However, the lack of monotonicity in the process means that it would be difficult to make this intuition rigorous.
+Furthermore, it would not give any insight into its relationship with the normal model with continuous interdistances, were it not for universality properties of the latter.
+The lack of universality in this alternative version when extended to generic discrete distributions also makes it difficult to predict its critical probability for constant distances.